NBA Rumors: Jimmy Butler, Ben Simmons React To Sixers’ Game 1 Loss Against Nets

-The first game of the Eastern Conference Playoffs 2019 didn’t go as the Philadelphia 76ers expected.
-Despite having the homecourt advantage on Saturday night, the Sixers still suffered a massive defeat from the hands of the Brooklyn Nets, who entered the best-of-seven series as the heavy underdogs.
-Still, Sixers superstar Jimmy Butler remains very optimistic about the Sixers’ chances to fully dominate the Eastern Conference and win the 2019 NBA championship title.
+The first game of the 2019 Eastern Conference Playoffs didn’t go as the Philadelphia 76ers expected.
+Despite having homecourt advantage on Saturday night, the 76ers still suffered a massive defeat from the hands of the Brooklyn Nets, who entered the best-of-seven series as the heavy underdogs.
+Still, Sixers superstar Jimmy Butler remains very optimistic about the team’s chances to dominate the Eastern Conference and win the 2019 NBA championship.

 In an interview with Dave McMenamin of ESPN, Jimmy Butler said that he’s not worried at all with their recent loss to the Nets.
-Butler explained that there are lots of things worse than dropping the first game of the postseason, believing that the Sixers can bounce back and advance to the second round of the Eastern Conference Playoffs 2019.
+Butler explained that there are lots of things worse than dropping the first game of the postseason, believing that the 76ers can bounce back and advance to the second round of the Eastern Conference Playoffs.

 “We’re fortunate,” Butler said.
 “We get to play basketball every day.
 We’re in the playoffs, we’re the 3-seed.
 We’re happy.
 It could be a lot worse.
 We could be down 0-4, but we’re not.
 So, we’re not going to worry about it, man.
 We’re going into this bad baby [Monday] thinking we’re going to win.”

 It’s easy to understand the reason behind Jimmy Butler’s confidence.
-With their current roster, it’s hard to imagine the Sixers being beaten in a best-of-seven series by a team who only has one All-Star, D’Angelo Russell.
+With their current roster, it’s hard to imagine the 76ers being beaten in a best-of-seven series by a team who only has one All-Star, D’Angelo Russell.
 However, if they are serious about becoming the new ruler in the Eastern Conference, they need to exert more effort on both ends of the floor in their upcoming games.

 Jimmy Butler did it, but he did it alone as #Sixers fall flat in NBA playoff opener against Nets | Bob Ford https://t.co/DnfQdBnUXK via @phillydotcom